 Growth requires “softness” which implies an ability to tolerate vulnerability.
 This can only happen in the safety of an adult relationship.

 Strong relationships with safe and caring adults provide the natural environment in which students are able to grow, develop and learn.

 Bill Watterson, cartoonist, really understands frustation and attachment!

-As a result, we no longer promote typical behavioural interventions such as reward systems, tracking systems, time outs, consequences, and detentions.
-These interventions, while they sometimes may be effective in the short run, can have unanticipated negative consequences, often interfering with natural development processes and significantly eroding the precious and necessary child-adult relationship.
+As a result, we no longer promote typical behavioural interventions such as reward systems, tracking systems, time outs, consequences, reflection sheets, and detentions.
+These interventions, while they sometimes may be effective in the short run, can have unanticipated negative consequences, often interfering with natural development processes and significantly eroding the precious and necessary student-adult relationship.

 “When a flower doesn't bloom you fix the environment in which it grows, not the flower."